noise-lab/research-course/docs/index.md

 ### Reading

-Much of this material in this course is available in article format on my [Great Research](https://medium.com/great-research) blog.
+Much of this material in this course is available in article format on my [Practice Space](https://practicespace.substack.com/s/research-advice) blog.
 Links to specific topics are included below.

 Philipp Winter's [Research Power Tools](https://research-power-tools.com/) is